random532/FreeBSD_Battery_Trip_Point/README.md

 Your battery supports this if the command "acpidump -dt |grep _BTP" returns something (an acpi method).<br><br>

-A devd entry might look like this:<br>
+A /etc/devd.conf entry might look like this:<br>
 notify 10 {<br>
 	match "system" "ACPI";<br>
 	match "subsystem" "CMBAT";<br>